Vietnam.vn - Nền tảng quảng bá Việt Nam

 Indian and Chinese troops exchange sweets in Ladakh region on October 31, 2024

-According to PTI (India), the exchange took place at five meeting points of border officers of the two countries along the LAC.
+According to the Indian news agency PTI, the exchange took place at five meeting points of border officers of the two countries along the LAC.
 Photos released by the Indian army showed soldiers from the two countries shaking hands and exchanging sweets in the Ladakh and Arunachal Pradesh regions.

-Earlier, India and China reached an agreement on border patrols, ending a four-year military standoff and paving the way for improved political and business ties between the two sides.
+Earlier, India and China reached an agreement on border patrols, ending a four-year military standoff, paving the way for improved political and business ties between the two sides.
 According to The Hindu , citing informed sources, the patrol method will be decided between the commanders on the ground.

-The agreement currently only applies to the Depsang and Demchok areas and negotiations are still underway for other locations.
+The agreement currently only applies to the two areas of Depsang and Demchok and negotiations are still underway for other locations.

-Indian Defense Minister Rajnath Singh said on October 24 that the progress in China-India relations was thanks to continuous dialogue efforts to resolve differences.
+Indian Defense Minister Rajnath Singh said on October 24 that the progress in China-India relations was thanks to continuous dialogue efforts to resolve disagreements.

 Source: https://thanhnien.vn/binh-si-an-do-trung-quoc-tang-keo-cho-nhau-ngung-doi-dau-o-bien-gioi-185241101110709333.htm